-Problem was, “crystal rock” deodorant wasn’t cool.
-It didn’t look cool, the application process wasn’t cool.
+The problem was, “crystal rock” deodorant wasn’t cool.
+It didn’t look cool and the application process wasn’t cool.

 Nothing about it was cool.

-I wanted Lady Speed Stick and I wanted it right then and there, so I grabbed a stick, took it in the bathroom and put it in my backpack.
+I wanted Lady Speed Stick and I wanted it right then and there, so I grabbed a stick, took it in the bathroom and put it into my backpack.

 Adulthood was getting closer and closer.

-I secretly used my toxin-laden contraband when I remembered, but honestly, there was zero need for it so I usually forgot.
+I secretly used my toxin-laden contraband when I remembered to, but honestly, there was zero need for it so I usually forgot.

-EXCEPT when I had friends over, and then I was quick to bust out my Speed Stick and nonchalantly apply.
+EXCEPT for when I had friends over.
+Then I was quick to bust out my Speed Stick and nonchalantly apply.

-By the time I started college I had found the validity in my mom’s wisdom about aluminum and propyl, and I wanted nothing to do with it.
+By the time I started college I had realized the validity in my mom’s wisdom about aluminum and propyl and I wanted nothing to do with it.